Last updated on November 15, 2017

 - Click Add.

-- In the Domains subsection, click in the field and select one or more domains to block or allow.
+- In the Domains subsection, click in the field and select one or more domains to block.

-If you have a large list of domains, you can add them using the Bulk Add feature:
+If you have a large list of domains, you can add them in bulk:

 - Click the Bulk Add link to the right of the Domains heading.
 The Bulk Add Domains screen appears.

-- Copy and paste the list of domains into the Bulk Add Domains page.
+- Copy and paste the list of domains into the Bulk Add Domains screen.
 Domains should be delimited by line breaks and use the following format:

 - Click Apply.